dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/simplified-barcode-reader-settings.md

 ### barcodeTextRegExPattern

 Set a RegEx pattern for the barcode text.
-Any barcode results that don't follow this RegEx pattern will be discarded by the library.
+Any barcode results that don't contain (fully or partially) this RegEx pattern will be discarded by the library.

 ```java
 String barcodeTextRegExPattern;